Best Caribbean beaches in alphabetical order

 The best season for a Caribbean beach holiday

-December to May are usually the best months in the Caribbean while May is the favourite low-cost month as accommodation charges multiply mid-December to April but the weather remains fine through May – hopefully.
+December to May are usually the best months on Caribbean beaches while May is the favourite low-cost month as accommodation charges multiply mid-December to April but the weather remains fine through May – hopefully.

 The hurricane season runs from August thru October but the rainy period lasts May to December.
 The exception is the Dutch ABC islands (Aruba, Bonaire, Curaçao) which are below the hurricane belt and consequently have better summertime/autumn weather conditions and practically 12 months availability (though November-January can be a little cloudy and damp).

 Around Christmas/New Year (last 2 weeks of December and first 10 days of January), a week either side of Easter and during North American College breaks is the very busiest and most costly time to travel to and stay in the Caribbean.

 Stormy weather: August to early October is the normal peak hurricane season (78% of tropical storms; 87% of the “minor” hurricanes; 96% of the “major” hurricanes).
 Though hurricanes are rare, rain is not, the humidity can be oppressive and stormy, water may be rough and unclear for scuba or snorkelling and beaches garbed in seaweed.

 However, you could also consider the southern sector of the Caribbean which is effectively below the hurricane belt. e. g.
 Trinidad & Tobago, and the three Dutch islands off the north coast of South America.